fdisk Command in Linux: Create Disk Partitions

 Created a new partition 1 of type 'Linux filesystem' and of size 100 GiB.

-By default, the type of the new partition is set to “Linux filesystem”, which should be fine for most cases.
-If you want to change the type, press l to get a list of partition types and then press t to change the type.
+By default, the type of the new partition is set to “Linux filesystem”, which is fine for most Linux data partitions.

 Use the default values for the partition number, first and last sectors.
 This will create a partition that will use all available space on the disk.